stellar/js-stellar-wallets/plans/sep8.md

 } from "wallet-sdk";

 // approvalServerUrl and regulatedAssets fetched from stellar.toml
-// regulatedAsset is a map of asset.id to 'stellar-base' Asset const approvalProvider = new ApprovalProvider(approvalServerUrl, regulatedAssets);
+// regulatedAssets is a map of `${asset.code}-${asset.issuer}` to 'stellar-base' Asset const approvalProvider = new ApprovalProvider(approvalServerUrl, regulatedAssets);

-// Parse transaction to check if involves regulated assets.
-Used to display approval
+// Parse transaction to check if involves regulated assets const needsApproval = approvalProvider.needsApproval(transaction);
-// things like simple fees, asset codes, and withdrawal types. const needsApproval = approvalProvider.needsApproval(transaction);
 if (!needsApproval) {
   // No approval needed so submit to the network